onemen/TabMixPlus/README.md

 >If you are interested in keeping **Tab Mix Plus** working, please donate.
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=W25388CZ3MNU8)

+---

+## Exciting News! ✨<!-- omit in toc -->
+Excited to Announce a New Home for **Tab Mix Plus** Documentation!

+I'm thrilled to share the launch of a brand-new website dedicated to the **Tab Mix Plus** extension documentation!
+If you've been looking for clearer instructions, smoother navigation, and an overall better experience with **Tab Mix Plus** documentation, this site is for you.

+### Here's what you can expect:
+- Step-by-step installation: Getting started with **Tab Mix Plus** just got easier thanks to detailed instructions and troubleshooting tips.
+[Read More](https://onemen.github.io/tabmixplus-docs/other/installation/)

+- Modern design: Say goodbye to clutter and hello to a clean, contemporary interface that's easy to read and navigate.

+- Improved search: Find the information you need instantly with my enhanced search functionality.

+- Accessible everywhere: Whether you're on a desktop, tablet, or mobile phone, the responsive design ensures a smooth experience.

+I encourage you to explore the new documentation website and share your feedback!
+Your input is invaluable in helping me continuously improve the documentation and make it even more helpful for everyone.

+### Ready to take a look?
+- Visit the new [documentation](https://onemen.github.io/tabmixplus-docs/) web site.
+- Learn how you can [contribute to the docs](https://github.com/onemen/tabmixplus-docs).

+---

 ## Table of Contents <!-- omit in toc -->